Lesson 84: Virtuoso Studies, Part 4 — Intonation

 Handel: HWV 362 — slow movements

-From Lesson 76 / 78.
-Replay the slow movements with the drone-drill discipline applied; the long held notes are the test.
+Replay with the drone-drill discipline; the long held notes are the test.

-When you can name four problem pitches on your specific recorder and a fix for each, the drone drill on your daily key produces no audible beats on any long tone, and the intonation of a recorded slow movement is consistent throughout, move on to Lesson 85.
+When the drone drill produces no audible beats on any long tone, move on to Lesson 85.